PS662/Prototypes/simple_sharding/README.md

 My endgoal was to configure mysql read replicas locally and get IDs from differnt connection objects.

-I have not written to read replicas but there is no reason why you can not do that.

 ## Prerequisites

 - MySQL server installed on your system.